 Our template programme includes a speech, survivor testimony and example activities for your commemorations which you can adapt to suit the nature of your event.
 We have also included resources so that councils can table a motion that the Council will commemorate Srebrenica and remember the victims of the genocide.
 We have a draft motion which has been used successfully by other councils and which can be replicated to make it relevant to your local area:

 Last year 75 councils in the UK have marked Srebrenica memorial day.
 To get inspired, take a look at how some of them have previously marked Srebrenica by clicking here.

 One of the most impactful ways to engage attendees with Srebrenica is through survivor testimony.
-We have created an exhibition which gives a brief overview of Srebrenica as well as survivor stories, it can be printed in A4 or A3 and displayed in libraries or at events:
+We have created an exhibition which gives a brief overview of Srebrenica as well as survivor stories, it can be printed in A4 or A3 and displayed in libraries or at community action events:

 Another fantastic way to share survivor stories is by showing one of our short event videos which will be available shortly.

 You may also wish to include alternative prayers and poems in your council event, available here.

 Please contact [email protected] to register your event